Architecture of Buffalo, New York: Albright–Knox Art Gallery

 The Albright–Knox Art Gallery was designed in 1890 architect Edward Brodhead Green and funded by Buffalo entrepreneur and philanthropist, John J. Albright, a wealthy Buffalo industrialist.
 It was originally intended to be used as the Fine Arts Pavilion for the Pan-American Exposition in 1901, but delays in its construction caused it to remain uncompleted until 1905.
-In 1962, a new addition was made to the gallery through the contributions of Seymour H. Knox, Jr. and his family, and many other donors.
+In 1962, a new addition was made to the gallery through the contributions of Seymour H. Knox II and his family, and many other donors.
 At this time the museum was renamed the Albright–Knox Art Gallery.
 The new building was designed by Skidmore, Owings and Merrill architect Gordon Bunshaft, who is noted for the Lever House in New York City.
 The Albright–Knox Art Gallery is listed in the National Register of Historic Places.

 Buffalo Central Terminal

 The Buffalo Central Terminal is a 17-story Art Deco style station designed by architects Fellheimer & Wagner and built in 1929 for the New York Central Railroad.
 The terminal "was built to handle over 200 trains and 10,000 passengers daily, as well as 1,500 New York Central employees.
 It included shops, a restaurant, soda fountain, parking garage and all other services required for daily passenger operations."
 It was added to the National Register of Historic Places on September 7, 1984.